-We are testing a new theory of temperature sensitivity of biological systems called macromolecular rate theory (MMRT).
-Vic Arcus has led this work and a key collaborator.
-He built on the equations originally developed by Arrhenius and Gibbs to capture the importance of the enzyme’s heat capacity to predict rates of enzyme-catalysed reactions.
+We were awarded a Marsden Council grant (2020) to continue testing a new theory of temperature response of biological systems called macromolecular rate theory (MMRT).
+We work in close collaboration with Vic Arcus who originally proposed the approach based on ideas tracing back to Arrhenius and Gibbs to capture the importance of the enzyme’s heat capacity to predict rates of enzyme-catalysed reactions.
 Together we have been testing how well MMRT is able to capture temperature response of enzyme, microbes, soil processes, leaf respiration and ecosystem response.

 MMRT works very well – predicting a temperature optimum for enzyme activity without requiring denaturation.
 MMRT also allows determination of Tinf – the temperature at which the temperature sensitivity is maximal, i.e., when the rate of change in activity is maximal for a change in temperature.